BadgerBadgerBadgerBadger/BadgerBadgerBadgerBadger.github.io/_posts/code-craftsmanship/2016-12-01-letter-casing-in-names-of-imported-nodejs-modules.md

 After thinking about it for a while I realized how PascalCased names can be advantageous in certain situations.

 In Java, with its concepts of classes, interfaces etc. A class or interface would be PascalCased to indicate that it's not an instance but a class.
-Its funtions would be static without an object context.
+Its functions would be static without an object context.
 Instantiated objects would be camelCased and have non-static methods.

 Javascript, though object-oriented, does not have classes or interfaces.
 It's inheritance is based on [prototypes](http://javascriptissexy.com/javascript-prototype-in-plain-detailed-language/).
 Moreover the *object* in Javascript can also be used (and is extensively used) as a dictionary type in other languages.
 It's quite a versatile little thing.